IntegratedPathologyUnit-ICR/c-pmat/README.md

 #### This opens the napari workflow orchestration window ####

 Before attempting to run, please download the openslide binaries for mac from https://openslide.org/download/
+## Make a new directory Tools within the c-pmat-main directory, to keep all the c-pmat related tools intact ##
+mkdir Tools
+/Users/macuserprofile/Downloads/c-pmat-main/Tools/openslide-bin-4.0.0.6-macos-arm64-x86_64/lib